andriydread/avanpost/README.md

 Edit the generated files to match your environment:

 - **`.env`**: Set your `GITHUB_WEBHOOK_SECRET` (matching the one in GitHub).
+- Use a strong random string for your `GITHUB_WEBHOOK_SECRET`.
+You can generate one with: `openssl rand -base64 48`

 - **`config.json`**: Map your repository names to their local paths and branches.

 ```json